CodeYellowBV/django-binder/README.md

 [![Build Status](https://travis-ci.org/CodeYellowBV/django-binder.svg?branch=master)](https://travis-ci.org/CodeYellowBV/django-binder)
 [![codecov](https://codecov.io/gh/CodeYellowBV/django-binder/branch/master/graph/badge.svg)](https://codecov.io/gh/CodeYellowBV/django-binder)

 Code Yellow backend framework for SPA webapps with REST-like API.
+Dive into the [documentation](docs/api.md) to get started.

 **This framework is a work-in-progress.
 There is no complete documentation yet.
 We are using it for a couple of projects and fine-tuning it.**